monocasual/giada/README.md

 ## License

 Giada is available under the terms of the GNU General Public License.
-Take a look at the COPYING file for further informations.
+Take a look at the COPYING file for further information.

 ## Documentation